Skip to Content

 Childhood emotional neglect

-In children who have suffered psychological abuse or emotional neglect, attachment anxiety is more likely to develop.
 The risk of developing attachment anxiety after early childhood maltreatment is higher for women than for men5.

 Signs of attachment anxiety behavior in childhood

 Anxiously attached children are preoccupied with the availability of attachment figures.
-They show the following common signs:

 1. Appear clingy or needy, especially when distressed